-Trail: An accommodation and resettlement services provider in Dublin for high-risk offenders.
+Transitional Residential Accommodation for Independent Living (TRAIL): An accommodation and resettlement services provider in Dublin for high-risk offenders.

 Treo Port Láirge: A community-based training project working with young adults in the Waterford area.
-TREO offers educational, social, and vocational support to its participants while challenging their offending behaviour.
+Treo offers educational, social, and vocational support to its participants while challenging their offending behaviour.